nikhil-chigali/Github_Commands/README.md

 $ git add -p
 # lists out the file changes one my one and asks the user whether to stage the change or not

+# What if you staged some change by mistake and you want to unstage it,
+$ git reset file
+# This command unstages the 'file' from the staging area

+$ git reset
+# This command unstages everything from the staging area

 # After the changes are staged, all we need to do is commit those changes
 # In order to commit the changes made in our repository, type the command,
 $ git commit -m "Some message describing the changes that have been made in the repo"